glmanhtu/dem/README.md

 Objectives
 -------------

-The main objective of this project is to implement a software able to : o Import DEM files from various formats
+The main objective of this project is to implement a software able to :
+- Import DEM files from various formats
 - Visualize them in 3D (with rotations, translations and zooms along the axis)
 - Allow the user to resize or to crop them using boundary boxes
 - Create a support at its basis to transform it into a 3D object